 - find it hard to understand social rules and expectations, make friends and fit in socially.

 These social difficulties can lead to teenagers with ASD feeling isolated, which might also cause or worsen depression.

 Teenagers with ASD can also experience anxiety more intensely and more often than other children.
-Helping your child to notice anxious feelings and use coping strategies can help.

 Signs and symptoms of low mood and depression in teenagers with autism spectrum disorder